UCSD-ECEMAE-148/fall-2025-final-project-team-7/README.md

 </ul>

 ## Overview
 The goal of the "Autonomous Roadside Mechanic" is to identify and navigate a broken down car on the side of the road via hazard lights.
 The system uses two cameras, one “bird’s eye” camera mounted above the road which identifies there is a broken down vehicle via a blinking hazard light and one OAK-D camera mounted on the car to detect the car itself on the ground.
-Using ROS2, the “bird’s eye” camera sends a signal to activate the mechanic while the mechanic receives the signal to start driving on the track to navigate to and park behind the broken down car.
+Using ROS2, the “bird’s eye” camera sends a signal to activate the mechanic while the mechanic receives the signal to start driving following the lane, navigating to and park behind the broken down car.

 ## What We Promised
 ### Must Have:
 * Bird’s eye view camera that detects broken down stationary vehicle via hazard lights, sends signal to activate mechanic
 * Receive “release” signal from bird’s eye view camera to start driving forward to search for broken down vehicle
 * Detect back of broken down vehicle with OAK-D camera
 * Stop behind the broken down car using LiDAR
+* Drive following the lane

 ### Nice to Have:
 * Avoid other cars/obstacles on the track